gglinzijie/Master-thesis/README.md

 Repository for master thesis
 Title:
-Genomic prediction of host resistance to Heterobothrium okamotoi in Takifugu rubripes
+Studies on genomic prediction for heterobothriosis of cultured Japanese pufferfish Takifugu rubripes
 Author:
 Lin zijie